jcrangon/nestjs-csrf-protection/README.md

 ## Route protection

-To protect a route, use the CsrgGuard:
+To protect a route, use the CsrfGuard:

 ```javascript
 @UseGuards(CsrfGuard)